longhorn/release/README.md

 If any image build fails on https://drone-publish.longhorn.io/, which is our build service for creating and publishing Longhorn container images to Docker Hub, resolve the issue or rerun the failed build if it's flaky.
-Besides, create a ticket to follow up the flaky issue with the team.
+Additionally, create a ticket for the flaky issue and share it with the team.

 *__What is the next after the workflow is complete?__*